 "produced on shared equipment with tree nuts or peanuts"

-label.
-Although these foods might not use nut ingredients, the warnings are there
+Although these foods might not use nut ingredients, the warnings are there to let

-to let people know the food may contain small traces of nuts.
-That can happen through
+people know they might contain traces of nuts.
+That can happen through "cross-contamination,"

 Some of the highest-risk foods for people with peanut or tree nut allergy include: